what cause stress fracture in navicular bone

 A stress fracture will occur in any bone when the repetitive loads on that bone exceed what the bone is adapted to take.

 A navicular stress fracture is no different.
 The bone will develop a stress fracture when the loads exceeds what the bone is adapted to take.
 The higher loads on the navicular occur from issues with the volume and intensity of activity levels increasing to rapidly for the bone to adapt to them.
+This is the good old fashioned saying of “too much too soon”.
 The loads needs to be increased gradually and slowly to allow time for the bone to adapt to the load.

 Loads on the navicular are also affected by the biomechanics of the foot.
-The navicular is an increased risk in the flat or overpronated foot.
+The navicular is at an increased risk in the flat or overpronated foot as it is considered of cornerstone of the arch of the foot.

 Bone health issues are also important, with vitamin D being implicated in a number of studies.